UAE e-Invoicing Frequently Asked Questions (FAQs)

 How should errors in e-Invoices be handled?

 If an Accredited Service Provider identifies an error in an e-Invoice, the invoice will be returned to the issuer for correction.
 For post-issuance corrections, a credit note must be issued to rectify any discrepancies.
+Credit notes must also be electronic and transmitted within the same 14-day limit (where applicable).

 What activities should my business prepare for during the e-invoicing transition?